-NOTE: The features and procedures described in this manual apply to the ADEMCO VISTA-10P and ADEMCO VISTA-10PSIA.
+NOTE: The features and procedures described in this manual apply to the ADEMCO VISTA-20P and VISTA-20PSIA (herein referred to as the VISTA-20P series) and ADEMCO VISTA-15P Series security systems.
 Differences are noted where applicable.

 System Basics